toshioendo/hhrt/README.md

 The usage of 7p2dd sample is as follows:

+`
 % ./7p2dd [-p PY PZ] [-bt BT] [-nt NT] [NX NY NZ]
+`

 like

+`
 % ./7p2dd 512 512 512
+`

 But this does not exceed the device memory capacity.
-In order to do it, process oversubscription is used.
+In order to do it, "process oversubscription" is used as follows.

 ### On single GPU/node envorinment

+`
 % mpirun -np 8 ./7p2dd -p 2 4 1024 1024 2048
+`

+In this execution, a single GPU is shared by 8 processes, instead of 1 process as above.
-In this execution, the total problem size (1024x1024x2048xsizeof(float)x2 = 8MiB) exceeds the device memory capacity.
+Here the total problem size (1024x1024x2048xsizeof(float)x2 = 8MiB) exceeds the device memory capacity of a GPU.

-However, the execution speed is very slow for costs for HHRT's implicit memory swapping.
+However, there is still a severe problem in speed; the execution speed is very slow for costs for HHRT's implicit memory swapping.
 In order to this relieve it, this sample is equipped with "temporal blocking" that improves locality.

+`
 % mpirun -np 8 ./7p2dd -p 2 4 -bt 8 1024 1024 2048
+`

 Here "-bt 8" specifies temporal block size.

 ### On GPU cluster

+When multiple GPU nodes are available, even larger problem sizes are supported.
+Here the application should be invoked so that multiple MPI processes are invoked for each process.

+The following is an example of execution on 6-node GPU cluster.
+First, users determine the number of processes per GPU, considering the problem size per GPU; in this example, let it be 8.

+Write a machine file as follows (each node appeas 8 times.).
+`
+node1
+node1
+node1
+node1
+node1
+node1
+node1
+node1
+node2
+node2
+  :
+node6
+node6
+`

+Then execute the sample program with 8 x 6 = 48processes.

+`
+% mpirun -np 48 -machinefile my-machine-file ./7p2dd -p 6 8 -bt 8 2048 2048 2048
+`

+## Current limitations

 ## References